solo-io/solo-docs/gloo/docs/installation/quick_start.md

 image.caching.internal.knative.dev/queue-proxy       2m
 ```

-See [Getting Started with Gloo and Knative](../../user_guides/gloo_with_knative) to get started using Gloo as your Knative Ingress.
+See [Getting Started with Gloo and Knative](../../user_guides/gloo_with_knative) to use Gloo as your Knative Ingress.

 <a name="manifest_install"></a>

 ## Install Gloo via Kubernetes manifest

-To use `kubectl` to install Gloo using its released Kubernetes manifest:
+To use `kubectl` to install the latest release of Gloo using its Kubernetes manifest:

 ```bash
 export LATEST_RELEASE=$(curl -s "https://api.github.com/repos/solo-io/gloo/releases/latest" \